This article has been published in Capalino+Company’s newsletter, Affairs+Appointments.

 Local Law 97 of New York City's Climate Mobilization Act requires certain buildings to reduce greenhouse gas emissions beginning in 2024.
 The City is moving forward to implement the law, although certain elements have been affected by the COVID-19 shutdown.
 Venable's prior summary of Local Law 97 is available here.

 Since the Climate Mobilization Act was passed, three major developments have occurred.
 First, the City has set up the organizational structure for implementation of the Act.
 The Local Law 97 Advisory Board (the Board) was formed in December 2019.
 The Board consists of fifteen architects, engineers, and other real estate and environmental consultants tasked with delivering recommendations on Local Law 97.
-A list of members is available here.
 In April 2020, the Board announced eight dedicated working groups to work in such areas as building technologies, carbon accounting, economics, and communication.
 Initial metrics for required reductions between 2024 and 2029 were included in Local Law 97; one of the Board's responsibilities over the next 3 years is to develop and recommend metrics for 2030 onward, for adoption by the City Council.
 Furthermore, the Office of Building Energy and Emissions Performance (the Office) has been created within the New York City Department of Buildings (DOB).
 Once staff are appointed, the Office will serve as the center of day-to-day implementation of Local Law 97 and as a resource as building owners begin to retrofit buildings or consider carbon trading programs.

 Second, the 2020 New York City Energy Conservation Code (the 2020 Code) has been enacted.
 The 2020 Code adopts New York State's NYSERDA NYStretch Energy Code, but specifically tailors it to NYC's urban environment.
 The 2020 Code is applicable to new construction projects and requires measures such as more efficient interior lighting and reduction of energy loss through building envelopes and balconies.